Isha-droid/Decentralized-Document-Drive/README.md

 # Decentralized Document Drive

-Decentralized Document Drive is a web application that allows users to securely upload and retrieve documents using blockchain technology.
+Decentralized Document Drive is an application that allows users to securely upload and retrieve documents using blockchain technology.
 It leverages Ethereum smart contracts for decentralized storage and authentication.

 ## Features